Tuesday, October 18, 2016

-Remember, at the Grand there is a 72-hour cancellation policy.
+Remember, there is a 72-hour cancellation policy.
 This means if your plans change you MUST cancel your reservations at least 72 hours before your scheduled arrival or you will be charged for the first night’s lodging.
 It is hotel policy to charge for the total nights originally reserved by guests when they check out earlier than scheduled.
 If your departure date is changed by 24 hours prior to arrival there is no early checkout charge.
 There is an additional charge for more than 2 in a room.
 We hope there are no family emergencies and no one gets the flu, but these things DO happen so please be aware of the hotel policies.

 CLOTHES: Casual clothing is appropriate.
 The weather can be changeable so plan accordingly.
 Bring a bathing suit if you wish; there is an indoor pool.

 BASIC EQUIPMENT: Bring the sewing, beading and art supplies and equipment you need.
 You will have one 6-foot banquet table for your workspace.
 You may wish to bring a chair cushion for added height and comfort.
 A long heavy-duty extension cord, power strip and a work light may also be useful.
 It is a very large room so we will need lots of long power strips.
 If you have one it will come in handy.
 We will have two irons and ironing boards set up for all to share.
 A “wheelie” (a carry-on bag with wheels) or collapsible rolling box is handy for transporting your supplies and equipment.